 Warren Beddow, BA (Key Stage 5 Art Coordinator)

-Year 8: Year 8 students explore: still-life and Pop art, figure drawing, the moving Image, photography, manga animation, Japanese Art and Hokusai.
+Year 8 students explore: Still-life, artists Andy Warhol, Patrick Caulfield and Pop Art, The Moving Image, photography and Manga animation, Japanese Art and Hokusai.

-Year 9 students explore: the link between Art and Music and artist Kandinsky, Self portraits and Identity and artist Sonia Boyce, The Human body, life drawing and artist Leonardo da Vinci.
+Year 9 students explore: Art, music and the artist Kandinsky’s abstract art that illustrated sound.
+Self portraits, identity and the artist Sonia Boyce’s portaits.
+The Human body, life drawing and the artist Leonardo da Vinci anatomical drawings.

 Year 12: Key Stage 5 students have six lessons a week.
-We offer GCE Edexcel AS/A2 Art (unendorsed) and Photography with the Edexcel exam board.
+We offer GCE Edexcel AS/A2 Art (unendorsed) with the Edexcel exam board.

 It is a two year course and in Year 12 the coursework topic is ‘Viewpoints’.
 Students learn a variety of drawing and painting techniques, printmaking and 3D work.
 Students are required to sit a mock exam using a past exam and visit museums and galleries for contextual studies.
 KS5 Year 12/13 students are given detailed analysis of where they need to improve and what they need to do in order to raise their standards according to the Edexcel criteria.